Lava-Iris/WebWhisper/README.md

     * Users should be able to review and delete any voice command history stored locally.

-### Sample Tests

-Explain what these tests test and why

-    Give an example

-### Style test

-Checks if the best practices and the right coding style has been used.

-    Give an example

 ## Deployment

 Add additional notes to deploy this on a live system